sainaww/uORF-CDS-Comparison/README.md

 # uORF-CDS-Comparison
-My study compares uORF and CDS in the two eukaryotic species, humans and zebrafish, in respect of Codon Composition and Conservation scores.
+My study compares uORF and CDS in the two eukaryotic species, humans and zebrafish, with respect to Codon Composition and Conservation scores.

 # Brief Description: